cdalvaro/docker-salt-master/README.md

 These images have `salt-api` enabled by default.
 However, it's up to you to define the [permissions](https://docs.saltproject.io/en/latest/topics/eauth/access_control.html) granted to the `salt-api` user.
 There is more information about permissions in the [SaltGUI documentation](https://github.com/erwindon/SaltGUI/blob/master/docs/PERMISSIONS.md).

+If you are running your salt instance behind a reverse proxy, you may want to disable SSL by setting the environment variable `SALT_API_DISABLE_SSL` to `True`.

 Below is an example of how to run a container with SaltGUI enabled.

 #### Create a Salt API Configuration File